 The Centre is operated by the New Marine Centre Society and its volunteer Board of Directors.
 As a not-for-profit organization (registered Canadian charity), the Centre relies on community support through admission fees, membership, partnership and donations.
 The Centre is operated by an Executive Director and a team of highly dedicated staff and over 150 volunteers.
-View the Centre’s leadership below and view the Organizational Chart 2016.
+View the Centre’s leadership below.

-Leah joined the Centre in October 2015, but was very familiar with the organization as a guest educationpresenter and volunteer.
-Leah had a long association with CETUS Research and Conservation Society as Director of Communications and Education and as a Co-Director of the organization running day-to-day operations, fundraising, and staff management.
-She has spent may years with different organizations dedicated to cetacean study and conservation of the Salish Sea.
+Leah joined the Centre in October 2015, but was already very familiar with the organization as a guest presenter and collaborator.
+Leah was previously the Director of Education and Communications for Cetus Research and Conservation Society running day-to-day operations, fundraising, and staff management.
+She has spent may years with different organizations dedicated to cetacean research and conservation of the Salish Sea.

-Leah is also a volunteer with the Marine Education and Research Society or MERS, and has volunteered in the past with the Department of Fisheries and Oceans, Goldstream Hatchery, and Vancouver Aquarium.
+Leah is also a founding director and current Vice Chair of the Marine Education and Research Society or MERS, and has volunteered in the past with the Department of Fisheries and Oceans, Goldstream Hatchery, and the Vancouver Aquarium.

-She holds a Bachelor’s in Biology and Geography from the University of Victoria and a Master of Arts in Environmental Education and Communications from Royal Roads University.
+She holds a Bachelor’s degree in Biology and Geography from the University of Victoria and a Masters in Environmental Education and Communications from Royal Roads University.
 She also has certifications in Small Vessel Operator Proficiency, Marine Emergency Duties, and Marine First Aid.

-Leah brings a passion for all things cetacean and the Salish Sea and is a well-respected leader, educator and colleague in the wildlife and environmental fields.
-Leah oversees the education, visitor experience, sales/admission, and volunteer areas of the Centre.
+Leah brings a passion for marine education and the Salish Sea and is a well-respected leader, educator and colleague in the wildlife and environmental fields.
+Leah currently oversees the learning and aquarist departments as well as marketing at the Centre.

 Director of Learning